Who are we: My Relationships Project

 Riley believes that young people deserve for someone to meet them where they are and empower them to make positive changes in their lives.

-Grace MacFarland, LLMSW, MPH
+• Grace MacFarland, LLMSW, MPH (she/her)

 Grace MacFarland is a clinical Social Worker and a clinician for The Finding Place Collective, the mental health branch of MRP.
 Since 2018, Grace has supported children, teens and adults with Anxiety, Depression, Autism, ADHD and other intellectual-developmental differences in a variety of settings including schools, employment sites, and the hospital setting.
 She is excited to join the MRP team.